yonghanzhang94/A-Single-View-3D-Object-Point-Cloud-Reconstruction/README.md

 # img2pointcloud
 This repository contains the source codes for the paper 3D-ReConstnet A Single-View 3D-Object Point Cloud Reconstruction Network.
-Accepted at IEEE Access. <br>
-for more details,please see this link:<br>
+Accepted at IEEE Access.
+For more details,please see this link:<br>
 https://ieeexplore.ieee.org/document/9086481?source=authoralert<br>
 and please cite our paper:<br>
 B. Li, Y. Zhang, B. Zhao and H. Shao, "3D-ReConstnet: A Single-View 3D-Object Point Cloud Reconstruction Network," in IEEE Access, vol. 8, pp. 83782-83790, 2020, doi: 10.1109/ACCESS.2020.2992554.<br>